Amzil-Mustapha/React-tutorail/README.md

 ### LoadingDataTrick.jsx
-- This Component displays the word "loading" before it downloads the data from the link and also checks whether the data has been loaded correctly before displaying it to the user
+- This Component displays the word "loading" before it downloads the data from the link, and also checks whether the data has been loaded correctly before displaying it to the user

 ### DeleteItemInArray.jsx
 - This Component displays a list containing a group of items.
 The user can delete any selected item